 …all Negroes who can do so purchase an automobile as soon as possible in order to be free of discomfort, discrimination, segregation and insult.

 Green looked forward to the day people wouldn’t need the Green Book.
 In the 1949 edition he wrote,

 There will be a day sometime in the near future when this guide will not have to be published.
 That is when we as a race will have equal opportunities and privileges in the United States.
 It will be a great day for us to suspend this publication for then we can go wherever we please, and without embarrassment.
 But until that time comes we shall continue to publish this information for your convenience each year.

-The year the Civil Rights Act passed, in 1964, was the Green Book’s last.
+The year the Civil Rights Act passed, 1964, was the Green Book’s last.
 By then Civil Rights activists demanded equal access and discouraged voluntary segregation.

 Jim Crow Bible

 During the Jim Crow era, the Green Book was the Bible of black travel.
 Today it is a guide to a past that hasn’t completely vanished.

 In the 1949 Green Book, for example, listings for the African-American neighborhood in Boston’s South End include eight hotels and guest houses, nine restaurants, a couple of barbers, the Savoy Nightclub (where Malcolm X once shined shoes) and a half-dozen tailors.

 Charlie’s, one of the restaurants listed on Columbus Avenue, was where Sammy Davis.
 Jr., used to tap dance for change as a young boy.
 Charlie’s, now known as Charlie’s Sandwich Shoppe, closed in 2014 but reopened under new ownership.

 As New Haven revives the jazz that once made it a mecca for musicians, the 1949 Green Book limns the Dixwell neighborhood where Duke Ellington and Billie Holiday performed.
-There’s the Phillis Wheatley Hotel, the Dr. M.F.
-Allen and Mrs. C. Raone tourist homes, the Monterey Cafe and the Belmont Restaurant, the Elks Nightclub and Lillian's Paradise.
-The Monterey Café, where owner Rufus Greenlee danced with Josephine Baker, lasted long enough to foster New Haven’s Hip Hop scene in the late ‘70s and early ‘80s.
+There was the Phillis Wheatley Hotel, the Dr. M.F.
+Allen tourist home, the Belmont Restaurant, the Elks Nightclub and Lillian’s Paradise.